 Our prayers are asked especially for: Marion, Shane, Rosemary, Rob, Marcia, Mike, Anne, Alexander, Ginny, Craig, Barbara, Mary, Ralph, Everton, Jed, Marcia, Sammy, Monica, Rebecca, Janet, Amina, Alexia Grace, Alison, John, Emma, Peilin, Hildy, Martin, Jason, Yen, Terry, Erica, Susan, Sue, Xandra, Sigi, Joyce, Julie, Scott, Sherrie, Michelle, Karen, Lisa, Laurelyn, Rob, Drue, Rob, Bill, Andrea, Sue, Lael, M & D, Sandy, the Salvatore family, Dean, Danielle, Morris, and Katie.

-We give thanks for those celebrating birthdays this week and in the coming week: Ginny Cragin (October 18), Vicki Brundage-Kish (October 18), Alice Dean (October 24), Colette Phipps (October 27), and Elizabeth Leckie (October 28).
+We give thanks for those celebrating birthdays this week and in the coming week: Alice Dean (October 24), Colette Phipps (October 27), Elizabeth Leckie (October 28), Maria Murray (November 1), Nicole Mead (November 3) and Michael Moynihan (November 6).

 We pray for those in our Armed Services especially: Joseph, Kevin, Jack, Leopold, Philip, Jake, Matthew, Robert, Philip-Jason, Nicholas, Sam, Jack, Helen, Mitchel, Alec, Tia, Tyrese, and Terrence.